-https://law.wustl.edu/academics/llmmls-jsd-programs-overview/programsfor-us-trained-lawyers-us-trained-llmcustomized/
+https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/programs-for-us-trained-lawyers-us-trained-llm-customized/

-Degree Requirements LLM (Custom)
+LLM (Custom)

 Completion of the LLM degree requires students to earn 24 academic credits at Washington University Law.
 Students may complete the degree in as few as two semesters of full-time study but no more than eight semesters of part-time study.